HQ

 One unified family schedule, from the calendars you already keep.

-Most families don\'t have a scheduling problem — they have a fragmentation problem.
-Mom\'s work calendar is in Google Workspace.
-Dad\'s is on his phone.
-The kids\' school sends a PDF.
+Most families don't have a scheduling problem — they have a fragmentation problem.
+Mom's work calendar is in Google Workspace.
+Dad's is on his phone.
+The kids' school sends a PDF.
 The babysitter texts.
 Nobody can see the whole week in one place, so things get missed.

-That\'s the difference between a family scheduling calendar and a pile of separate calendars that happen to belong to the same family.
+That's the difference between a family scheduling calendar and a pile of separate calendars that happen to belong to the same family.

 One calendar.
 Everyone sees it.
-Anywhere.

 HomeHQ runs on the Google Calendar your family already uses.
-Connect it once and everything syncs two-way — so the kitchen iPad, every iPhone, the web, and even an Android phone all show the same plan.
-Nobody gets left out, and nobody has to switch.
+Connect it once and every change shows up everywhere — the kitchen iPad and every iPhone show the same plan.
+Nothing to migrate, nobody to convince.

 • Color-coded per person, automatically.